mlz-ictrl/nicos/doc/source/tutorials/nexus.rst

    name = NXAttribute(value, type)

-In the example the value of the units attribute is Angstroem, the type is a string.
+In the example the value of the units attribute is Angstrom, the type is a string.

 The ``ConstDataset`` is used to put a constant value (in our case it is a